Adamskoullos/TraderDashboards/README.md

 - [ ] Identify cantact page image and save
 - **Milestone:** All content for home and contact page now prepared for website

-### Sprint 4 - Complete Home and Contact page adding aditional function to collect user details and provide the means for users to make contact
+### Sprint 4 - Complete Home and Contact page adding aditional functions to collect user details and provide the means for users to make contact
 - [ ] Home Page
     - [ ] Build the Boostrap grid to house all the content and Features
-    - [ ] Add basic classes to adjust layout for each screen size
+    - [ ] Add classes to adjust layout for each screen size
-    - [ ] Add basic classes to make provisions for core styling
+    - [ ] Add classes to make provisions for core styling
     - [ ] Add basic styling to stylesheet
     - [ ] Add the hero image, styling it to fit, adding css parallax effect and potentially adding an opaque layer
     - [ ] Add Hero image heading, sub heading and style including positoning (allow space for subscribe button to come)